t-aggelos/tokiponedo/README.md

 - `<preposition>`stands for any valid preposition
 - `(X|Y|Z)` stands for "pick either X, Y, or Z"
 - The asterisk (`*`) means that an object of the same form as the preceding one may occur any number of times (*including* zero)
+## Word Derivations
+Base modifiers are also quite easy to convert.
+When a modifier is used as a noun, it becomes the abstract object of the modifier.
+Think of it like adding "-ness" to the word, or a quality of thereof to the word.
+### Nouns are (plural) Adjectives.
+Like we discussed earlier, there is no clear adjective-verb distinction; virtually almost every noun can be used as an adjective.
+This does not hold true for verbs.
+Additionally, all nouns are *both* singular and plural.
+You either specify, or derive the plurality of a noun from context.
+They are similar to the english pronoun: `you`.
+### Head Initial order
+Like the title suggests, this language is head initial.
+Therefore, your "modifiers" come *after* the head(the main verb).
+Since all nouns can be adjectives, they can also modify to reference the *quality* of the head.
+For example in English we can see this with: `speak good` and `good speak`; the former implies that speech itself is/must be good, whereas the latter implies that the *speech* itself is good.
+If you want to call someone something, you should construct your sentence in a topic-comment structure.
+- `jan pona` literally means "person-good".
+But it can also mean "people-good".
+Here, the noun `pona` modifies `jan` and it becomes an *adjective* expressing that `jan` has a quality of `pona`.
+Now the specific use with `jan` here is still sort of ambiguous.
+As we will see later how `jan` can be used to refer to names or peoples.
+### Referring to Names(People, Land)
+It is good practice, in general, to refer to names by modifying `jan` with the name you wish for.
+That way, it is understood that the name refers to a person and not anything else.
+Similarly, if you want to refer to a place or a "land" you would modify `ma` with the land you want to reference.
+To understand why this is, look at the following:
+- `mi wa wiweru wi tokeru o wiwe mi tawa inkuwanto ni. nijan wa paneru mute kokijari tawa mi.` = "I want to say (of) my gratitude towards this England.
+He/She gave me a lot of lanterns."
+- `mi wa wiweru wi tokeru o wiwe mi tawa jan inkuwanto ni. awijan wa panu o mute mute` It's obvious, that the first sentence makes no sense.
+There's no specific understanding of what `inkuwanto` (the general noun to refer to England and the English) is.
+However, the second clarifies the sentence quite well by explicitly stating that `inkuwanto ni` is a `jan` (person / people).
-## Verbs & Nouns
+### Verbs & Nouns
 In toki pona, verbs are also nouns.
 This isn't really true in this tokiponedo.
 Instead, we mutate the suffix of a word to "verb"-ify it and "noun"-ify it.
 - To make a verb a noun you simply append `ijo` to the noun.
 - To make a noun a Verb you simply append `ru` to the noun.
 Appending both does NOT mean that the word now is *both* a verb and a noun.
 It is always the suffix, that determines what the verb is (noun by `ijo` or verb by `ru`).
 Additionally, There are some "phono-tactic" rules when we are *mutating* a word.
 ### **if we are making a verb a noun**:
 1. if the second to last syllable contains an "`e`" it becomes an `a`.
 2. if the last syllable is open (no n) then you only add "`jo`".
 3. if the last syllable has a final n (coda), you add "`ijo`".
 ### **if we are making a noun a verb**:
 1. if the second to last syllable contains an "`a`"w it becomes an `e` and append `-ru`
 2. if the last syllable starts with consonant `r` or `k`, then you don't append but the vowel of the syllable becomes an "`u`"
 3. if the last syllable has a final n (coda), you add "`ijo`".
 This way most verbs would end in `ru` or `ju`. you can see this with the following examples:
 - `kiwan` is a noun while it's verb form is `kiwenru`.
 - `wiwe` is a noun while it's verb form is `wiweru`
-## The irregulars that don't follow the `a -> e` or `e -> a` rule are
+## The irregulars that don't follow the `a -> e` or `e -> a` rule are:
-This list is non-exhaustive and there may be more irregulars.
-Usually these consist of loan words, or other borrowed terms.
 - `awi`
 - `tatetajo`
 - `rua`
 - `wanu`
 - `soju`
 - `pawi`
+This list is non-exhaustive and there may be more irregulars.
+Usually these consist of loan words, or other borrowed terms.
 ## Preverbs
 Preverbs are used to modify the **verb** that simple modifiers cannot.
 They usually inform us about the **tense** that the verb is taking place in.
 They are added *before* the verb you want to modify.
 Otherwise, they simply express a *quality* of the verb, due to the nature of head-initial order modification.
 You can chain as many as you'd like, and in this situation, normal head-initial order holds true.
 Most preverbs will mostly consist of `a` sounding syllables.
 But here's a non exhaustive list.